 My grandad worked as a truck driver for Shell and instead of taking tips from the fuel stations when he filled up (which was normal at the time) he instead asked for one of the model cars behind the counter and would bring me one home every evening.
 This is definitely one of my favourite childhood memories.
 I still remember the model of a Ford Escort Cosworth he got me in 1994 and this made getting to go for a drive in a real one my dad borrowed from a boss he had when I was around 12 even more special.

-I’ve always been obsessed with cars and still to this day I am obsessed with knowing every detail of new cars when they come out.
+I’ve always had a love of cars and still to this day I am obsessed with knowing every detail of new cars when they come out.
 As you can probably imagine, I was a huge Top Gear fan through all of its incarnations, moving on with the Grand Tour and being very sad when they stopped making the show as we know it.
 Watching Clarkson cry at the end of season 3, I was upset myself, it was like losing a family member as I had watched him on Top Gear since the age of 3.

 As I now have now started out making car videos as a way out of the boredom of my day job of being a software developer, it has me wondering.
 Is this obsession triggered by something or was I simply born with car love fueling my bloodstream?
 Is this the case for all petrol heads?